Alfa Laval: Alfa Laval Marine division

-Alfa Laval manufactures valves, pumps, heat exchangers, evaporators, distillers, oil separators, filters, ballast water treatment systems, and all other hardware vital to the operation of the a ship's engine room.
+Alfa Laval manufactures valves, pumps, heat exchangers, evaporators, distillers, oil separators, filters, ballast water treatment systems, and all other hardware vital to the operation of a ship's engine room.
 As of 2011, Alfa Laval consolidated its Marine, Offshore, and Diesel divisions into one, Marine & Diesel, division in an effort to simplify logistics and administration of its marine wing to better serve maritime industry.

 Alfa Laval’s Marine division works with end-markets in shipbuilding, offshore oil and gas, and diesel & gas-engine power.
 The division also develops technology to help marine customers comply with environmental regulations.
 Product areas include marine separation and heat transfer equipment, boilers and gas systems, and pumping systems.

 In 2014, Alfa Laval acquired marine pump manufacturer Framo AS.
 It was Alfa Laval’s largest acquisition to that point, in order to further expanded the company’s offering of marine equipment.

 In 2021, Alfa Laval acquired StormGeo, a weather analysis software provider for NOK 3.63 billion ($440 million).
 The use of StormGeo's digital products is increasing the decarbonisation of the industry; since 2018, their use has saved carriers 2.1 million tonnes of fuel, reducing carbon dioxide emissions by 6.2 million tonnes.

 Also part of the strategy to expand digital services for offshore vessels was the acquisition in 2022 of Danish company BunkerMetric, a developer of advanced decision support tools for offshore bunker vessels.
 The use of tools from both solutions will help optimise and improve the efficiency of maritime carriers.
 BunkerMetric's procurement optimisation tool will be part of the subscription of StormGeo's existing offering.